 Soft and fluffy dinner rolls baked until golden then brushed with garlic and oregano-infused butter is a delicious, easy side dish recipe.

-These dinner rolls are so soft and fluffy on the inside and the flavor is just perfection and they are so moreish.
+These homemade dinner rolls are so soft and fluffy on the inside and the flavor is just perfection and they are so moreish.
 I challenge you to only have one.
 These are the perfect side dish to pretty much anything.
 A big bowl of warming chili, soups, stews or with a bowl of pasta with enough sauce to mop up with the pillowy bread.
 Yum!